top of page

 As I already motioned, there are numerous reasons why people choose to go dairy-free.
 For a lot of my clients, it is due to food allergies or a newly diagnosed intolerance, and for others it is part of a shift to a plantbased or vegan lifestyle.
 There are many reasons why people choose to ditch dairy, but here's the common reasons why it can be beneficial:

-• health conditions: if you're lactose intolerant, allergic to dairy, or have food sensitivities, eliminating dairy often helps to reduce bloating, gas, or skin breakouts.
+• food sensitivities: if you are lactose intolerant, allergic to dairy, or have discovered you have developed food sensitivities, eliminating dairy can help bloating, gas, or skin breakouts.

-• energy levels: milk products contain the amino acid tryptophan, which can trigger brain fog, leave you feeling lethargic, and sleepy.
+• energy levels: an amino acid tryptophan found in milk products, can bring on brain fog, leave you feeling lethargic, low energy and sleepy.

-• healthier gut: the protein, casein, found in milk can cause gut inflammation and digestive issues in some people; dairy can also ferment in the stomach depending on which foods it has been consumed with, leaving a person with bloating, tummy pains or diarrhea symptoms
+• happier gut: the protein, casein, found in milk can cause gut inflammation and digestive issues in many people.
+Fermenting dairy in the stomach can cause bloating, stomach pains and diarrhea in those sensitive.

-• skin health: dairy can lead to skin issues such as acne, eczema, and psoriasis.
-This is due to the hormones and bioactive molecules found in milk; elimination can work wonders and help clear the skin.
+• skin health: dairy products can trigger skin problems such as acne, eczema, and psoriasis.
+This is a result of hormones and bioactive molecules found in milk; elimination wonders to clear the skin.

-Depending on how severe or mild your sensitivity to dairy is, the side effects from dairy consumption can be subtle or very noticeable.
-Reducing or switching to dairy-free, plantbased alternatives can have a big impact on your health and in a relatively short span of time too.
-In the case of bloating, digestive, and bowel issues, you may notice a difference within a day or two; while other conditions such as inflammation, skin, gut health, and weight loss may take several weeks to a few months to adjust and become your new normal.
+Depending on how severe or mild your dairy sensitivity might be, eliminating milk and switching to dairy-free, plantbased alternatives might be necessary.
+This can improve your health in a relatively short span of time.
+With bloating, digestive, and bowel issues, you may notice a difference within a day or two; other symptoms such as inflammation, skin, gut health, and weight loss may take several weeks to a few months to clear up.

 What Can I Not Eat When Dairy-free?

-To become dairy-free, you will want to avoid the items on this list (above) and swap out any dairy staples for plantbased alternatives.
-When you have found the substitutes you can tolerate, carry on to eliminate the other dairy-based products in your diet until they have all been removed.
-To become fully dairy-free, it can usually take a few weeks, and unless your allergy is severe, don't rush the process.
-Take your time to consciously replace your main meals and favourite recipes with non-dairy ingredients. be sure to give yourself time to taste success before overloading yourself with the pressure to eliminate dairy all in one week!
+Focus on avoiding the above items, and start swapping out any dairy for plantbased alternatives like almond, oat or soya milk.
+When you have found some substitutes that you can tolerate well, you can carry on to eliminate the other dairy-based products in your diet until they have all been successfully removed.
+Going fully dairy-free can take a few weeks, and unless your allergy is severe, don't feel you have to rush the process.
+Take your time, naturally replacing main meals and your favourite recipes with dairy-free options and ingredients.

 RELATED: